RobohouseHQ/VAMR_VO_project/README.md

 <a name="license"><a/>
 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/antonioterpin/visual-odometry-mono/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License.
+Check the [LICENSE](LICENSE) file for details.